devopsdays/devopsdays-theme/README.md

 If an author is not specified, attempts to display it are ignored.

 ## Feature Requests
-If there is a feature in the theme that you would like to see, first check to see if an [enhancement request](https://github.com/devopsdays/devopsdays-theme/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) has already been opened, and then [add a "thumbs up" reaction to the original](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
-If not, please [open a new issue](https://github.com/devopsdays/devopsdays-theme/issues/new).
+If there is a feature in the theme that you would like to see, please visit our [ideas portal](https://www.devopsdays.org/ideas) and suggest it.
+On that same page, you can upvote existing feedback that you would like to see.

+If you'd like to see what we have planned, check out our [roadmap](https://www.devopsdays.org/roadmap).

+Please only use [GitHub issues](https://www.github.com/devopsdays/devopsdays-theme) for reporting defects/bugs.

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/devopsdays/devopsdays-theme/blob/master/CONTRIBUTING.md) for details on our workflow, dev setup, and how to release new versions of the theme.